erikaheidi/dolphin/README.md

 # Dolphin

-Dolphin is a simple command-line PHP application to manage DigitalOcean servers.
-It's a WORK IN PROGRESS.
+Dolphin is a command-line PHP application that can be used as *mission control* for managing DigitalOcean droplets.

-For the moment, there are only a few commands available.
-More to come.
+Dolphin can be integrated with Ansible setups for provisioning PHP servers.

+_Note: This is a WORK IN PROGRESS._

 ## Requirements